Rex Trail Management Program Updates

 The Department has extended the 8/25/09 Amendment and will again be issuing permits to certain tracked rigs for the 2013 hunting season.
 Please see the Rex Trail Management homepage (dnr.alaska.gov/mlw/rextrail/) for additional information and specific conditions.

 and 8/25/09 Amendment:

 The May 2008 and August 2009 decisions were appealed to the Commissioner of DNR.
 The Commissioner denied the appeals and upheld both DMLW decisions.
 The decisions were then appealed to the Alaska Superior Court, which upheld DNR's decisions on February 1, 2011.
-This decision has subsequently been appealed to the Alaska Supreme Court.
-The Supreme Court case is ongoing; the seasonal restriction remains in effect while the Court reviews the case.
+The Superior Court case was appealed to the Alaska Supreme court, which again upheld DNR’s decisions on November 23, 2012.

 The Division will continue to monitor use of the trail and discuss changes to the Generally Allowed Use regulations (11 AAC 96.
 020).
 Any trail user groups interested in trail hardening projects or trail reroutes should contact the Northern Region to discuss any appropriate solutions.

 This site will be updated with news and information about this program.
 Please check back often.